wouterverweirder/presentation-engine/README.md

 npm start
 ```

+People can surf to http://REPLACE_WITH_YOUR_IP:5000 and follow the slides on their screen.

 ## slides

 The content of the dist/presentation/slides folder will be used for the slides, configuration happens via the file names.